Pratik-0309/E-Book-Creator/README.md

 * **Instant Plan (Outline):** Give it a topic, and the AI will create a complete book plan (chapter titles and ideas) right away.
 No more planning headaches!
 * **Fast Drafting:** Need content?
 The AI can write the first draft of your chapters for you.
 * **Easy Editing:** Use our simple, modern text box (like a smart notebook) to change the AI's words and add your own thoughts.
-* **Organize with a Drag:** Easily click and drag chapters to put them in the right order.

 ### 🎨 Design & Your Workspace
 * **Custom Cover:** Upload your own great cover picture (JPEG, PNG) for your book.